-While there is no specific "PCOS diet", there are key characteristics of PCOS that can be managed through eating specific foods.
+While there is no specific "PCOS diet", there are key characteristics and PCOS symptoms that can be managed through eating (or not eating) specific foods.
+An PCOS diet is one that prevents nutrient deficiencies and increases energy for growth and development while also reducing risk of diet-related chronic diseases.
 Since PCOS is often accompanied by weight gain and insulin resistance, your best bet is to eat a nutrient-dense diet geared towards weight management and blood sugar regulation.

 Check out our list of recommended foods and recipes for PCOS management: